goauthentik/authentik/website/integrations/services/espoCRM/index.md

 - **Signing Key**: Select any available key

 Note the `Client ID` and `Client Secret` values.
-Create an application, using the provider you've created above.

 ## espoCRM configuration
 ### Access the OIDC auth